kriana/SilVerPLuM/README.md

 * StardewValley.exe
 * xTile.dll
-* XNA/MonoGame (The integrated resolver will interchange them automatically)
+* XNA/MonoGame (The integrated resolver will interchange them automatically depending on profile settings)

 Here's an example for a DLL provided by some API mod: